ThanbirTamim/CitiesSkylinesPerfectHeightmapGeneration/README.md

 You can download HeightMap from Mapbox provided data.

 ## Implementation
-1. Add "Dependency" folder's path as Environment Variable in your PC.
+1. Unzip "oraociei12.zip" into Dependency folder.
+Then add "Dependency" folder's path as Environment Variable in your PC.
 2. Provide a Geographic Extent as a shape file if you have (Way 1).

             var feature = FeatureSet.Open(@"D:\3DTerrainInfoGenerationProject\BuildingProject\Resource\Extent.shp");